Lenoxo/DevShop/README.md

 5. Run the database migrations until you finish: `npm run migrations:run`
 6. Run the development server: `npm run dev`
 7. Navigate to `http://localhost:3000/api-docs/` to view the SwaggerDocs.

-### Known Issues

-For now, because I'm using a free Render plan, the production server will spin down due to inactivity, and the first connection you'll make will take around 1 minute.
-The later connections should take half a second.

 ### License